meshcloud/meshcloud-docs/docs/meshstack.azure.md

 #### meshcloud AAD Tenant

 Because meshcloud requires read-write permissions to manage user roles on Azure Subscriptions, we recommend creating a separate "meshcloud AAD Tenant" to be exclusively used by meshcloud.
-Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant".
+Our orchestration engine then creates Guest Users in the meshcloud AAD Tenant that reference user identities from the "home tenant" (AAD B2B).
 This way, users have a single cloud identity managed by your organization-wide policies while isolating "development" related Azure activies into its own AAD Tenant which has no way of affecting other applications using the home tenant like Office 356 etc.

 #### External User Id (euid)

-Using pre-provisioned user identities requires your IdP to provide a user identifier suitable to locate user identities in the "home tenant".
+Using [externally-provisioned user identities](./meshstack.identity-federation.md#externally-provisioned-identities) requires your IdP to provide a user identifier suitable to locate user identities in the "home tenant".
 This external user id needs to be mapped to the `euid` user attribute in the [meshIdB](./meshstack.identity-federation.md).

 It is important that the provided euid's are <b>case-sensitive</b> and must match the user entries saved in the AAD against which the replication should happen!
 This is a limitation imposed by the search queries of Microsoft Graph API.

 > meshcloud can support complex Azure AD setups involving user identity lookup rules and multiple home tenants.
 Please contact our experts for more details.

-### Auto-Provisioned Identities
+### meshStack-provisioned Identities

-In this setup meshcloud provisions user identities itself under a virtual domain in a "meshcloud AAD Tenant".
+In the [meshStack-provisioned Identities](./meshstack.identity-federation.md#meshstack-provisioned-identities) setup meshStack provisions user identities itself under a virtual domain in a "meshcloud AAD Tenant".
 This AAD tenant is then configured for federated authentication against [meshIdB](./meshstack.identity-federation.md).

 This setup is useful for smaller organizations do not have existing AAD Tenants.
-We recommend large organizations use pre-provisioned Identities that help ensure users have a single cloud identity only.
+We recommend large organizations use externally-provisioned Identities that help ensure users have a single cloud identity with Microsoft Azure only.

 ### Licensing Considerations